vivasaayi/JVMDoctor/README.md

 npm install
 npm run build
 Notes about the UI:
-- UI uses Material UI for layout and Chart.js for time series charts.
+- UI uses CoreUI React for layout and Chart.js for time series charts.
+CoreUI provides a flexible dashboard layout and theme-ready components.
+You can customize pages using CoreUI components: https://coreui.io/react/.
-- The log viewer now supports regex filters and case-insensitive searches.
+-- The log viewer now supports regex filters and case-insensitive searches.
 Use the Checkboxes in the UI to toggle regex and case sensitivity.

 Front-end features
 - React UI uses Material-UI for layout and a responsive dashboard.